 It can sometimes be confusing to distinguish between different token types.
 They have different lifetimes and have different purposes.
 However, not all are available in all situations.

 ID tokens carry identity information encoded in the token itself, which must be a JWT (JSON Web Token).

 Access tokens are used to gain access to resources by using them as bearer tokens.
 Access tokens are used as bearer tokens.
 A bearer token means that the bearer can access authorized resources without further identification.
 Because of this, it’s important that bearer tokens are protected.
-If someone can somehow get ahold of and “bear” your access token, he can masquerade as you.
+If someone can get ahold of and “bear” your access token, they can masquerade as you.
 Lifetime of access tokens is usually one hour.
-While not mandatory by the standard in our case this token is also JWT.
+While not mandatory by the standard in our case this token is also a JWT.